ISL 2020-21: Igor Angulo has big boots to fill at FC Goa | Goal.com

 Then in Greece, he represented Apollon Smyrnis and Platanias before moving to Polish side Gornik Zabrze in 2016 where he would eventually be included in the club's Hall of Fame.

 Angulo played a vital role in Gornik Zabrze gaining promotion to the Ekstraklasa - the Polish top division - as I Liga runners-up in his first season as the club's top scorer (17).
-He then became the league's second highest goalscorer with 23 goals besides helping the team qualify for the first qualifying round of the UEFA Europa League.
+He then became the league's second highest goalscorer with 23 goals besides helping the team make it to the first qualifying round of the UEFA Europa League.
 He subsequently went on to win the Golden Boot with 24 goals from 37 games.

 Having helped Gornik Zabrze qualify for the UEFA Europa League after a gap of 23, the 36-year-old scored in the Polish club's first tie that ended in a 1-0 win over Zaria Balti in the European competition via a glancing header from around the edge of the box to make his European debut a memorable one.